Stocks climbing to 10 times their original price are rare breeds. But they're not impossible to find -- especially when you have Fools for friends.

-Stalking the monster To find tomorrow's winners, we've enlisted the help of the monster trackers at Motley Fool CAPS, the 180,000 member-driven investor community where informed opinion is translated into stock ratings of one to five stars.
-We'll be peering in on the picks of those who have successfully chosen stocks that doubled, tripled, or even quadrupled in price, and this week All-Star member bean1999 gives us Sodastream International Ltd (NASDAQ:SODA) as his next monster pick.
-He made his mark with Netflix, Inc. (NASDAQ:NFLX), which rose over 300% after he picked it to outperform the indexes, compared with the S&P 500's 20% increase.
+Stalking the monster To find tomorrow's winners, we've enlisted the help of the monster-trackers at Motley Fool CAPS, the 180,000-member-driven investor community where informed opinion is translated into stock ratings of one to five stars.
+We'll be peering in on the picks of those who have successfully chosen stocks that doubled, tripled, or even quadrupled in price, and this week All-Star member Roach75 gives us molybdenum miner Thompson Creek Metals Company Inc (USA) (NYSE:TC) as his next monster pick.
+He made his mark with Atlas Energy LP (NYSE:ATLS), which rose more than 1,000% after he picked it to outperform the indexes, compared with the S&P 500's 47% increase.

 Of course, you shouldn't jump into the breach just because an All-Star stock picker did.
 Just consider this as a starting point for your own research of extreme buying opportunities.